6.4 Range of Motion and Restorative Programs

 PrincipleWhat the aide doesWhat the aide avoids

-Follow the planPerforms only assigned joints, repetitions, and frequencyMaking up extra exercises
+Follow the planPerforms only assigned joints, repetitions, and frequencyInventing extra exercises

-Move gentlySupports the limb above and below the jointPulling on fingers, toes, or weak limbs
+Move gentlySupports the limb above and below the jointPulling on fingers, toes, or a weak limb

-Stay in rangeMoves until mild resistance, not painForcing a stiff joint
+Stay in rangeMoves only to mild resistanceForcing a stiff or painful joint

-ObserveWatches face, breathing, skin, swelling, and fatigueExercising while resident grimaces or asks to stop
+ObserveWatches face, breathing, skin, swelling, fatigueContinuing while the resident grimaces or asks to stop

 Protect privacyExposes only the body part being movedLeaving the resident uncovered

-ReportTells nurse about pain, change, refusal, or limited motionHiding problems to finish the task
+ReportTells the nurse about pain, change, refusal, or limited motionHiding problems to finish the task

 Passive ROM requires careful support.
-If moving an arm, support above and below the joint being moved.
-Do not lift a weak arm by the hand only, because that can strain the shoulder.
-Do not force a shoulder over the head if the resident has pain, stiffness, paralysis, recent surgery, or a care-plan limit.
-If moving a leg, keep the heel from rubbing on the bed and support the knee and ankle as needed.
+When moving an arm, support above and below the joint being moved -- for the shoulder, cradle the elbow and the wrist.
+Do not lift a weak arm by the hand alone, which strains the shoulder.
+Do not force a shoulder overhead if the resident has pain, stiffness, paralysis, recent surgery, or a care-plan limit.
+When moving a leg, keep the heel from dragging on the bed and support the knee and ankle.
+Begin at the head and work down, or follow the order the care plan and instructor teach.

-Exercises should be slow and smooth.
-Jerky movement can cause pain or muscle spasm.
-The aide watches the resident's face because some residents will not speak up.
-A grimace, guarding, pulling away, moaning, sweating, or sudden silence can mean pain.
+Movements must be slow and smooth; jerky motion can cause pain or muscle spasm.
+Watch the face, because some residents will not speak up -- a grimace, guarding, pulling away, moaning, sweating, or sudden silence can mean pain.
 Stop the exercise and report if pain occurs.
-ROM may cause a gentle stretch, but it should not be forced through pain.
+ROM may produce a gentle stretch but should never be pushed through pain; on the skills test, forcing a joint past resistance is a critical error.

-Restorative programs are usually developed by nursing and therapy staff and then carried out by trained aides.
-The program should state the task, assistance level, frequency, goal, and documentation needs.
-A walking restorative program might say the resident walks to the dining room with a rolling walker and one staff assist after breakfast and lunch, resting as needed.
-A self-feeding program might say the resident uses built-up utensils and verbal cues for the first 15 minutes of the meal.
+Restorative programs are developed by nursing and therapy staff and carried out by trained aides.
+A good program states the task, assistance level, frequency, goal, and documentation needs.
+A walking restorative program might read: "Walks to the dining room with a rolling walker and one staff assist after breakfast and lunch, resting as needed."
+A self-feeding program might read: "Uses built-up utensils and verbal cues for the first 15 minutes of the meal."
+The aide's role is consistent practice, encouragement, observation, and reporting -- not diagnosing, creating therapy plans, changing splints, or advancing weight-bearing status.

-Independence matters in restorative care.
-It is often faster for staff to dress, feed, or move the resident.
-Faster is not always better.
-If the care plan says the resident should button the top of a shirt with setup help, the aide should allow time.
-If the resident can stand from the chair using armrests and a gait belt with cues, the aide should not lift the resident out of the chair.
-Doing everything for the resident can weaken skills and confidence.
+Independence is the point of restorative care.
+It is often faster for staff to dress, feed, or move the resident, but faster is not better.
+If the plan says the resident should button the top of a shirt with setup help, allow the time.
+If the resident can stand from the chair using armrests, a gait belt, and cues, do not lift them out.
+Doing everything for the resident weakens skills and confidence.
+Splints and braces are applied for the schedule the care plan states (often a wear-and-rest cycle) to prevent contractures; the aide checks the skin under them for redness and reports problems.

 Documentation must be accurate.
 Record what was done, how far the resident walked if assigned, how many repetitions were completed, what assistance was used, whether the resident refused, and any symptoms.
-Do not chart that a program was completed if the resident declined or could not tolerate it.
-Report refusals respectfully and include the reason if known.
+Do not chart a program as completed if the resident declined or could not tolerate it -- that is falsification.
+Report refusals respectfully and include the reason if known, because restorative care depends on current information; report both improvement and decline.

 When to Stop a Restorative Activity

-Stop and report pain, new swelling, shortness of breath, dizziness, chest discomfort, sudden weakness, change in skin color, bleeding, equipment problems, emotional distress, or repeated refusal.
-Stop if the movement exceeds the care plan or if you are unsure how to perform it.
-A restorative routine should build function, not create injury.
+Stop and report pain, new swelling, shortness of breath, dizziness, chest discomfort, sudden weakness, a change in skin color, bleeding, equipment problems, emotional distress, or repeated refusal.
+Stop if the movement would exceed the care plan or if you are unsure how to perform it.
+A restorative routine should build function, never create injury.

 Test Your Knowledge